 Many communities are ready to take action to adapt to changing conditions, but may be unsure which actions are good investments.
 Recent software enhancements in the Coastal Adaptation to Sea level rise Tool (COAST) help predict and visualize damages from ranges of sea level rise and storm surge frequency and intensity and the relative benefits of candidate adaptation responses.
 COAST output is in the form of Google Earth-compatible files and tables showing costs versus benefits (avoided costs) of stakeholder-derived adaptation scenarios.
 These outputs have proven effective in helping communities generate policy and finance innovations necessary for a robust response to the combined threats of sea level rise and storm surge.
 The webinar will explore new capabilities of the tool and provide an array of recent case studies and other software enhancements underway.
 The free software is available online, along with a user's manual and tutorial data sets, at http://efc.muskie.usm.maine.edu/pages/coast.html.

-On this webinar, cohosted by the EBM Tools Network, organizers from three marine citizen science programs along the U.S. West Coast will describe how their programs work and answer questions from webinar participants.
+Thinking about starting a citizen science program and wondering how to make it successful?
+On this webinar, organizers from three marine citizen science programs in Australia will talk about their citizen science experiences and answer questions from participants.
 The webinar will last 1.5 hours to allow ample time for questions/discussion after the presentations.
-Featured presenters and projects are: Jan Freiwald from Reef Check California; Julia Parrish of the University of Washington; Sarah Sikich of Heal the Bay.